DNA-styx/Navbot-StuckBot-Visualiser/README.md

 Steps:
 - Download and open web\index-v2x.html from this repo locally on your computer
-- Download SourceMod log files from game server ( addons\sourcemod\logs\LYYYYMMDD.log)
+- Download the SourceMod log files from your game server ( addons\sourcemod\logs\LYYYYMMDD.log) to your computer
 - Drag and drop the log files to the top of the web page
 - Click the 'Download locations.txt' button and save it to addons\sourcemod\data\navbot-stuckbot-visualiser\locations.txt
 - Download (or build) navbot-stuckbot-visualiser.smx and place in addons\sourcemod\plugins